 Tenzin Dorje, 42, moved to Lhasa from eastern Tibet at age 27 to work in the tourism industry.
 He now runs a small guesthouse in the old town and guides visitors through the city and surrounding areas.
-We spoke over yak butter tea at his guesthouse, with the Potala Palace visible through the window.
+What follows is the Lhasa he knows after fifteen years — shared over yak butter tea at his guesthouse, the Potala Palace framed in the window.

 What's the first thing tourists get wrong about Lhasa?

-They rush.
-They fly in from , and the first day they want to see the Potala Palace, the Jokhang Temple, and the Barkhor.
-And by 2PM they have a splitting headache, they're nauseous, and they can't understand why.
+Most travelers rush.
+You fly in from , and on the first day you want the Potala Palace, the Jokhang Temple, and the Barkhor all at once.
+By 2PM a splitting headache sets in, nausea follows, and the reason isn't obvious.

-Lhasa is at 3,650 meters.
+Lhasa sits at 3,650 meters.
 The oxygen level is about 60% of sea level.
 Your body needs 2-3 days to adjust.
-The first day, you should do nothing.
+On the first day, do nothing.
 Walk slowly.
 Drink water — 3-4 liters.
 Sit in a teahouse.
 Watch the pilgrims on the Barkhor.
-Do not climb anything.
-Do not exercise.
-Do not drink alcohol for the first 48 hours.
+Don't climb anything.
+Don't exercise.
+Skip alcohol for the first 48 hours.

-The tourists who acclimatize properly have amazing trips.
+Travelers who acclimatize properly have extraordinary trips.
 The ones who don't end up in the hospital with altitude sickness.

 What about the Potala Palace — is it worth the hype?

 It's worth the hype, but not the way most tourists experience it.
-The guided tour rushes you through in 60-90 minutes.
-200 CNY entry in peak season, daily limit of 5,000 visitors, and no photography inside the main halls.
+The guided tour rushes through in 60-90 minutes — 200 CNY entry in peak season, a daily limit of 5,000 visitors, and no photography inside the main halls.

-The trick: come back at sunset.
-You can't go inside, but the Potala from below, with the evening light turning the white walls golden and the red palace on top glowing — that's when you understand why this building has been the symbol of Tibet for 400 years.
-The best viewpoint is from the square in front, or from the rooftop of the Jokhang Temple (included in the 85 CNY temple entry).
+The trick is to come back at sunset.
+You can't go inside, but the Potala from below, with evening light turning the white walls golden and the red palace on top glowing — that's the moment you understand why this building has been the symbol of Tibet for 400 years.
+The best viewpoint is the square out front, or the rooftop of the Jokhang Temple (included in the 85 CNY temple entry).

 Every morning, thousands of Tibetans walk this circuit.
-Some are spinning prayer wheels.
-Some are prostrating — full body prostrations, forehead to ground, over and over, for the entire kilometer.
+Some spin prayer wheels.
+Some are prostrating — full-body prostrations, forehead to ground, over and over, for the entire kilometer.
 Old women with prayer beads.
 Monks in maroon robes.
 Families with children.
-The devotion is real and it's overwhelming the first time you see it.
+The devotion is real, and it's overwhelming the first time you see it.

 Always walk clockwise.
 This is non-negotiable.